hsientzucheng/CP-360-Weakly-Supervised-Saliency/README.md

 - tqdm, skvideo, cv2, scipy, matplotlib

 ## Run
-After setting up the environment, you can run it directly by run.sh
+After setting up the environment, you can run it directly by
 ```
 bash run.sh
 ```